 - Use hand sanitiser or wash your hands thoroughly before and after touching books or other resources.

 - Practice good hygiene at all times.
 Wash or hand-sanitise your hands regularly and thoroughly, for 20 seconds; cover nose and mouth when sneezing.

 - Leave your contact details (full name, mobile number or email).
 The Library is required by NSW legislation to keep a record of all visitors for 28 days for the purposes of contact tracing.
 Your details will be kept confidentially and securely for 28 days, then disposed of securely.

 MOST IMPORTANTLY: Stay home if you’re sick.
-Please do not enter the Library if you’re feeling unwell, have any flu-like symptoms, or have been in contact with a person who’s tested positive for coronavirus in the past 14 days.
+Please do not enter the Library if you’re feeling unwell, have any flu-like symptoms, have been in contact with a person who’s tested positive for coronavirus in the past 14 days, or have been in Victoria in the past 14 days.

 What safety and hygiene measures do we have in place?